-If you have a Webflow site with a template that has “ecommerce” features, even if not used, Pirsch might not work
+If you have a Webflow site with a template that has "e-commerce" features, even if not used, Pirsch may not work.

-If the template has e-commerce features, Webflow apparently automatically checks the field “Use global site tag (required for Ecommerce event tracking)" in Integrations -> Google Analytics.
+If the template has ecommerce features, Webflow seems to automatically check the box "Use global site tag (required for ecommerce event tracking)" in Integrations -> Google Analytics.
 This blocks Pirsch.
-The GA Site tag field is locked in the "on" position.
-The user is unable to turn it off.
+The GA Site Tag field is locked in the "on" position.
+The user cannot turn it off.

-To turn off the GA site tag field, first type something into the Google Analytics Tracking ID field.
-Now you can turn off the GA site tag button.
-Delete the tracking ID/characters you put in and save the changes.
+To turn off the GA Site Tag field, first enter something in the Google Analytics Tracking ID field.
+Now you can disable the GA Site Tag button.
+Delete the tracking ID/character you entered and save the changes.
 Pirsch should now work as expected.

-You do need to add the UA code to the site tag filed in a typical UA code format.
-After you've turned off the site tag field, make sure to delete the UA you entered.
-Otherwise the code stays live, even if the button is turned of – so must be deleted.
+You will need to add the UA code to the site tag in a typical UA code format.
+After you've checked off the site tag box, be sure to delete the UA you entered.
+Otherwise, the code will remain live even if the button is turned off - so it needs to be deleted.